opentracing/opentracing-cpp/README.md

 API contact us on [gitter](https://gitter.im/opentracing/opentracing-cpp?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).
 We're open to supporting additional APIs in a separate repository if there are people willing to maintain it.

+## License

+By contributing to opentracing.cpp, you agree that your contributions will be licensed under its [MIT License](https://github.com/opentracing/opentracing-cpp/blob/master/LICENSE).